fpgmaas/cookiecutter-poetry/README.md

 [![License](https://img.shields.io/github/license/fpgmaas/cookiecutter-poetry)](https://img.shields.io/github/license/fpgmaas/cookiecutter-poetry)

 This is a modern Cookiecutter template that can be used to initiate a Python project with all the necessary tools for development, testing, and deployment.
-It supports the following features:
+See [Features](#features) for a list of capabilities.

+---
+**NOTE**

+This version is a for from https://github.com/fpgmaas/cookiecutter-poetry.
+See [Acknowledgements](#acknowledgements)

+---

 ## System Configuration (One Time)